cornell-ece2300/ece2300-docs/docs/ece2300-lab4ab-proc.md

 --------------------------------------------------------------------------

-We cannot stress enough how important it is to take an incremental approach on this lab. **Do not implement the entire datapath, then implement the entire control unit, and then try to run your first test!**
+We cannot stress enough how important it is to take an incremental approach on this lab!

+### 3.1.
+Getting Started on the Processor

-You _must_ take an incremental approach.
+**Do not implement the entire datapath, then implement the entire control unit, and then try to run your first test!** You _must_ take an incremental approach.
 Start by implementing just what you need in the datapath to execute an ADDI instruction, then add the corresponding row to the control signal table in the control unit.
 Then add many directed test cases to ensure your ADDI instruction is executing correctly.
 Then move on to the next instruction.
 We recommend you implement and test the instructions in this order:

  - ADDI
  - ADD